 Selected banking counterparties are approved by the Pictet Group's Management on a quarterly basis.
-All limits are set according to a formal process under the responsibility of Group Head of Credit and Financial Institutions.
 Limits on trading and settlement, clearing, bank deposits, and fiduciary deposits are set on an individual basis for each counterparty.

 Management and monitoring of banking counterparty risk are ultimately the responsibility of the Group Treasury Committee, which draws on the support of the following bodies and persons: